 Some Canon DSLR cameras include a convenient pop-up flash.
 However, for better quality, you may want to purchase and use an external flash with your DSLR camera.

 The image processor allows the camera to process data from photographs.
-Newer image processors run faster than older ones.
+Newer image processors run faster.
 With a faster processing speed, you can shoot several photos per second in burst mode.

 Don’t forget this key part of the DSLR camera body.
 The right-hand grip allows you to hold the camera comfortably.
 A smartphone camera does not offer this type of accommodation.